Assistive Technology Services

 Oral transliteration services, cued language transliteration services, sign language transliteration and interpreting services, and transcription services, and special interpreting services for children who are deafblind.

 Services provided by a licensed physician to determine a child’s medically related disability that results in the child’s need for special education and related services.
+For more information about medical services, please contact your child's school nurse.

 Occupational & Physical Therapy